mvallet91/JELAI/README.md

     - Stay in the home directory of the repository
     - `python -m venv jupyterlab`
     - `source jupyterlab/bin/activate`, on Windows use `jupyterlab\Scripts\activate`
-    - `python.exe -m pip install -r reqs_jupyter.txt`
+    - `python.exe -m pip install -r requirements.txt`
 3. On a third terminal, create a venv for the chat handler server:
     - Navigate to the user-notebook directory in the terminal: `cd jupyterhub-docker/user-notebook`
     - `python -m venv chatbot`
     - `source chatbot/bin/activate`, on Windows use `chatbot\Scripts\activate`
     - `python.exe -m pip install -r chat_interact_requirements.txt`
 4. Create your environment variables file, where you will add the address of the Ollama server you're using (you must setup Ollama before this step, see above):
-    - Create an **.env** file in the **ds-tutor** directory
+    - Create an **.env** file in the **jupyterhub-docker/middleware** directory
-    - Add the following line to the **.env** file: `base_url=http://localhost:11434` if you have it local or the address of your Ollama server
+    - Add the following line to the **.env** file: `ollama_url=http://localhost:11434` if you have it local or the address of your Ollama server
 5. On the first terminal, still running the **llm-handler** environment and run the LLM-handler server:
     - `python llm_handler.py`
     - Type `Ctrl+C` to stop the server.
 This server must be active to process the chat messages.
 6. On the terminal running the **chatbot** environment, run the chatbot handler:
-    - `python .\jupyterhub-docker\user-notebook\chat_interact.py working-directory processed-logs-directory` and this will check for any new chats created in the directory provided and send them to the chatbot server.
+    - `python .\jupyterhub-docker\user-notebook\chat_interact.py [working-directory] [processed-logs-directory]` and this will check for any new chats created in the directory provided and send them to the chatbot server.
+Here, the `working-directory` is where the chats are stored, and `processed-logs` is where you keep the output of the log processing script, see step 9 below.
     - Type `Ctrl+C` to stop the chatbot handler.
 This script must be active to send the chat messages to the chatbot server.
 7. Add the jupyterlab-pioneer [configuration](https://jupyter-server.readthedocs.io/en/latest/operators/configuring-extensions.html) file to the JupyterLab configuration directory:
     - On the terminal with the **jupyterlab** environment, run `jupyter --path`